Outsource Smartly: A Guide to Choosing Marketing Consultants or Agencies

 • Don't have the budget to add a full-time employee.
 Organizations are running “leaner and meaner” these days, so the trend is to use freelancers and consultants for assignments.

 • Need long-term talent.
-You might be launching a new marketing or communications strategy that will require a leader to guide it.
-Or, you need a seasoned professional to mentor executives taking on new roles (i.e., a director of sales becoming VP of marketing).
+You might be launching a new marketing or communications strategy that will require additional support to help guide it.
+Or, you need a seasoned professional to provide insights to executives who might need to be educated on a specific area they are not as familiar with.

 • Don’t have the in-house bandwidth to take on a project or campaign.
 This often happens when you launch a new product or are relaunching your website.